-International businesses need an enterprise resource planning system for the same reasons businesses based in one location do: It's a means to integrate key business processes into one system for better management and more efficient operations both now and in the future.
-The difference is that an international company will need a good ERP system to not only handle the operation of one location, but many - all with different requirements and local needs.
+International businesses, especially manufacturers, need an enterprise resource planning system for the same reasons businesses based in one location do: It's a means to integrate key business processes into one system for better management and more efficient operations both now and in the future.
+The difference is that an international manufacturing company will need a good ERP system to not only handle the operation of one location, but many -- all with different requirements and local needs.
 Paul Hemmings, vice president of professional services at abas USA, noted that an ERP system should be powerful enough to help you manage a global business.

 Here are four reasons why global companies must invest in a high-quality ERP system:

-1. Centralize local and global data and workflows into one centralized ERP system
+1. Centralize local and global manufacturing data and workflows into one centralized ERP system

-For example, if a U.S.-based customer places an order, and you have a production facility in China, your production team needs to be able to get the data from the purchasing order - design requirements, capacity needed, shipping info, etc. - as quickly and accurately as possible to start manufacturing.
+For example, if a U.S.-based customer places an order, and you have a manufacturing or fabrication facility in China, your production team needs to be able to get the data from the purchasing order - design requirements, capacity needed, shipping info, etc. - as quickly and accurately as possible to start manufacturing.

-An ERP system is the backbone of any global operation.
+An ERP system is the backbone of any global manufacturer.

-2. Effectively manage costs in a complex supply chain with ERP Systems
+2. Effectively manage costs in a complex manufacturing supply chain with ERP Systems

-One of the more underrated aspects of ERP systems is the visibility you get into your financials.
-Just as a global company needs to be able to easily pull supply chain data for individual unit and get a consolidated view of companywide information, it's also extremely important to get a clear picture of the financial implications of every decision as you’re making it.
+One of the more underrated aspects of ERP systems is the visibility you gain into your financials.
+Just as a global company needs to be able to easily pull supply chain data for individual units and get a consolidated view of companywide information, it's also extremely important to get a clear picture of the financial implications of every decision as you’re making it.

 Often, the businesses that struggle to maintain profitability are the same ones that don't really know what their costs are.
 They simply can’t pull up the hood and get visibility into how the engine and its components are performing in real-time, and this can’t make any necessary adjustments to drive efficiency and profitability.
 It's difficult, if not impossible, to find ways to improve efficiency and reduce expenses if you don't know what the problem is or even where to begin.
+Visibility matters a lot.

-To that end, a good ERP system will let you see data, including cost of materials, cost of finished goods and cost of goods sold, alongside your payables and receivables.
+To that end, a good ERP system for manufacturers will let you see data, including cost of materials, cost of finished goods and cost of goods sold, alongside your payables and receivables.
 By understanding the financial performance of your individual business units, as well as your entire global operation as a whole, you will be in a much better position to make sound decisions for improving your company and driving it forward into the future.